Missouri cottage food laws make it easy to open. Missouri cottage food law allows online in-state sales and has no annual sales limit.

 The basic information that should be on your label is as follows:

-- The name of the cottage food product
+- The product name.

 COTTAGE FOOD LABEL EXAMPLE